Murder mystery game: Dinner party games

-The games for 6 to 20+ players usually takes over 2–3 hours and the players use their character booklets and clues (i.e., the game contents) to delve into the background of the murder using the questions, answers, hints, evidence and clues provided.
-These are all designed to elicit more and more information about the murder, until the players are in a good position to suggest who they believe the guilty party is.
+The games for 6 to 20+ players usually takes over 2–3 hours and the players use their character booklets and clues (i.e., the game contents) to delve into the background of the murder using the questions, answers, hints, evidence, and clues provided.
+These are all designed to elicit more and more information about the murder until the players are in a good position to suggest who they believe the guilty party is.

 More often than not, hosts invite players to attend the party dressed as, and ready to play the part of, one of the suspects listed in the game scenario.
-The scripted game is usually played over a 3 course dinner party, whereas an interactive game can be played as a mix and mingle style format with finger foods, buffet or a sit down dinner.
+The scripted game is usually played over a three-course dinner party, whereas an interactive game can be played in a mix-and-mingle style format with finger foods, a buffet, or a sit-down dinner.

-Boxed or downloadable games are designed to be played by groups of friends, family or co-workers, who are seeking to enjoy a fancy dress style party with an additional 'theme'.
-Interactive games are also used in team building environments.
-Companies and Church groups have found them to be a good resource for fostering good communication skills and building closer relationships among individuals.
-The setup of these games can be simple or elaborate.
-Some games require no setup beyond a way to randomly select the roles; however, some party hosts like to develop an elaborate menu and decorate extensively to match the theme of their chosen game.
-As well as providing the food and drink for the evening, the party host is required to follow the hosts instructions, prepare for the party in advance, and generally coordinate proceedings during the evening.
+Interactive games are also used in team-building environments.
+Companies and church groups have found them to be a good resource for fostering good communication skills and building closer relationships among individuals.
 Organizers of the mystery can assign roles and characters based on their knowledge of the guests.

 Large group murder mystery game

-As not everyone can take a role in a large group game, the suspect roles are usually given to actors, who learn scripts or just ad lib a performance which will gradually reveal who the murderer is to the other guests.
+Because not everyone can take a role in a large group game, the role of "suspect" is usually given to actors, who learn scripts or ad lib a performance which will gradually reveal who the murderer is to the other guests.
 The actors are fully "in the know" about all aspects of the case.

-The remaining guests will take on the role of detective and it will be their "job" to actively solve the case by examining evidence, finding clues, following and questioning suspects – whatever it takes for them to solve the mystery.
+The remaining guests will take on the role of detective and it will be their "job" to actively solve the case by examining evidence, finding clues, following and questioning suspects.

 Large group events can be run in several ways including: